 The number of new studios that actually open in the future may differ materially from the number of U.S. licenses sold and international licenses to be sold via master franchise agreements.
-As of December 31, 2022, we had 1,939 studios in North America contractually obligated to be opened under existing franchise agreements and 1,094 licenses to be sold internationally via master franchise agreements in respect of studios that had not yet opened, on an adjusted basis to reflect historical information of brands we have acquired.
+As of December 31, 2023, we had 1,963 studios in North America contractually obligated to be opened under existing franchise agreements and 1,055 licenses to be sold internationally via master franchise agreements in respect of studios that had not yet opened, on an adjusted basis to reflect historical information of brands we have acquired.
 Historically, a portion of our licenses sold have not ultimately resulted in new studios.
-From inception to December 31, 2022, 600 licenses had been terminated in North America and 34 had been terminated internationally.
-We expect that terminations may increase over time, however, timing and number of such terminations is unknown.
-Of the franchisees that opened their first studio in 2019 on average it took approximately 12.2 months from signing the franchise agreement to open a studio.
-The length of time increased during 2020 and 2021 due to COVID-related opening restrictions.
-Of the franchisees that entered into the system in 2021 or later and opened their first studio in 2022, on average it took approximately 10.5 months from signing the franchise agreement to open a studio.
+From inception to December 31, 2023, 797 licenses had been terminated in North America and 104 had been terminated internationally.
+We expect that terminations may increase over time, however, the timing and number of such terminations is unknown.
+Of the franchisees that entered into the system in 2021 or later and opened their first studio in 2023 on average it took approximately 15.0 months from signing the franchise agreement to open a studio.
 However, the historic conversion rate of signed studio commitments to new studio locations may not be indicative of the conversion rate we will experience in the future, and the total number of new studios that actually open in the future may differ materially from the number of licenses sold that we have at any point in time.
 In addition, the timing of new studio openings is sometimes delayed for a variety of reasons, and delayed openings would adversely affect our business, results of operations, cash flows and financial condition.